Tyrus (wrestler): Television commentary career

-In November 2016, Fox News host Greg Gutfeld invited Murdoch to appear as a guest commentator on The Greg Gutfeld Show; after Murdoch's first appearance, Gutfeld offered to have him back on the show – using his stage name "Tyrus" – twice a month.
+In November 2016, Fox News host Greg Gutfeld invited Murdoch to appear as a guest commentator on The Greg Gutfeld Show.
+After Murdoch's first appearance, Gutfeld offered to have him back on the show, under his stage name "Tyrus," twice a month.
 He then began making guest appearances on various programs on Fox News Channel, including The Five.
 Gutfeld has jokingly referred to Tyrus as his "massive sidekick."
 Subsequently, he became a regular contributor on Fox News host Dana Perino's former daytime news show, The Daily Briefing.
 Since April 2021, Tyrus has been a regular panelist on Gutfeld's relaunched 10 p.m. show, Gutfeld!.

 From 2018 to 2019, he was a co-host of the show Un-PC on Fox News's streaming channel, Fox Nation.
 In June 2019, he premiered a new Fox Nation show, Nuff Said.

 In 2019, Un-PC co-host Britt McHenry accused Murdoch of sexual harassment after he allegedly sent her a series of lewd text messages.
 According to Fox News, the matter was investigated and resolved.
 However, on December 10, 2019, McHenry filed a sexual harassment suit against Fox News and Murdoch.
 Subsequently, McHenry claimed that she lost the phone containing text messages she said were central to her claims.
 In July 2021, she voluntarily dismissed the lawsuit and left the Fox network, apparently as part of a legal settlement.

 In June 2023, Tyrus hosted the premiere episode of Fox News Saturday Night, where he served as an interim host throughout the year.

 In 2024, Tyrus helmed a new series for the streaming platform OutKick entitled Maintaining with Tyrus, debuting on February 1.

 Personal life

 Murdoch married his longtime girlfriend Ingrid Rinck Herbert on January 7, 2024.
 She is an entrepreneur and fitness trainer.
-Together they have a daughter named Georgia born on May 7, 2014.
+Together they have a daughter named Georgie Jane born on May 7, 2014.

-Though a supporter of Donald Trump, Tyrus did not vote in 2016 and it is unclear whether he did in the subsequent elections.